bag-epl/bag-epl-fhir/input/pagecontent/foph-epl.md

 The ePL is being rolled out over several years:

 - **2025:** Progressive launch begins with the triennial review process and publication of the SL on the new platform.
-- **Late 2025:** Full digitalisation of SL publication processes is expected to be completed.
+- **mid 2026:** Full digitalisation of SL publication processes is expected to be completed.
-- **2026–2027:** The scope will expand further, including **MiGeL and Analyseliste (Analysis List)** and digitalisation of their associated application and review processes.
+- **2026–2027:** The scope will expand further to include **MiGeL and the SL listing application process**.

 ---